aaron-grau/curic/rails/readings/rspec-models.md

-# Testing Models with Rspec
+# Testing Models With Rspec

 ## Overview